QR code: Uses

+Currency design

 QR codes have been incorporated into currency.
-In June 2011, The Royal Dutch Mint (Koninklijke Nederlandse Munt) issued the world's first official coin with a QR code to celebrate the centenary of its current building and premises.
+In June 2011, the Royal Dutch Mint (Koninklijke Nederlandse Munt) issued the world's first official coin with a QR code to celebrate the centenary of its current building and premises.
 The coin can be scanned by a smartphone and originally linked to a special website with content about the historical event and design of the coin.
 In 2014, the Central Bank of Nigeria issued a 100-naira banknote to commemorate its centennial, the first banknote to incorporate a QR code in its design.
-When scanned with an internet-enabled mobile device, the code goes to a website that tells the centenary story of Nigeria.
+When scanned with an internet-enabled mobile device, the code directs the user to a website that tells the centenary story of Nigeria.

 In 2015, the Central Bank of the Russian Federation issued a 100-rubles note to commemorate the annexation of Crimea by the Russian Federation.
 It contains a QR code into its design, and when scanned with an internet-enabled mobile device, the code goes to a website that details the historical and technical background of the commemorative note.
 In 2017, the Bank of Ghana issued a 5-cedis banknote to commemorate 60 years of central banking in Ghana.
 It contains a QR code in its design which, when scanned with an internet-enabled mobile device, goes to the official Bank of Ghana website.

-In September 2016, the Reserve Bank of India (RBI) launched the eponymously named BharatQR, a common QR code jointly developed by all the four major card payment companies – National Payments Corporation of India that runs RuPay cards along with Mastercard, Visa, and American Express.
-It will also have the capability of accepting payments on the Unified Payments Interface (UPI) platform.